jefforshalick/jefforshalick.com-Lowkey/content/_index.md

 title: "👋 Hey,"
 class: "home"
 ---
-Thanks for stopping by.
-I've been working as a [product designer](https://linkedin.com/in/jefforshalick) for the past decade and have done a lot of other stuff along the way, too.
-I love learning, building, and collaborating.
+Thanks for stopping by 🙏.
+I've been working as a Product Designer 🏗️ for the past decade 🕙 and you can see some of [my work here](/work/) 👨‍💻.
+I also do things [outside of work stuff](/not-work/) 💃 that I sometimes[^1] share here.

 When I'm not spending time with my lovely family 👪, I enjoy eating at new restaraunts 🍜, playing board games 🎲, collecting watches ⌚, building keyboards ⌨️, building houses 🛠️, playing tennis 🎾, playing melee 🎮, and traveling 🧭.

-You can see some of [my work](/work/) or, if you're curious, you can take a look at some [not work stuff](/not-work/).
-Below are some pictures of me doing fun things!
+Below are some pictures of me doing fun things 🥳 with people I love ❤️!

 {{< rawhtml >}}
 <div id="images-wrapper">